 Ingunn Marie Holmen is a senior scientist with SINTEF Ocean, as well as a Ph.D. candidate at the Norwegian University of Science and Technology (NTNU).
 Holmen has been with SINTEF for the last twenty-five years focusing on occupational safety and health for workers in extreme environments, with the last six years specializing in safety and risk management for both fisheries and aquaculture.
 Her current work centers on the topic of “Safety and risk management in exposed aquaculture operations.”
 Holmen has published numerous papers and presented on fatal and non-fatal injury, risk assessments, reducing risk through automation, fatigue and sleep disturbances, and other topics in in aquaculture and commercial fishing.
 She won the Norwegian Design Council’s Award for Design Excellence in 2007 for the Regatta Fisherman, outerwear created for commercial fishermen, with built-in buoyancy and a sleek design to help mitigate the chance of gear entanglement.
 Holmen holds a degree from the Norwegian Institute of Technology (NTH) in Biophysics and medical technology.

 Professor Mohamed Jeebhay, is an Occupational Medicine specialist, and holds joint appointments as Head of the Occupational Medicine Division in the School of Public Health and Family Medicine as well as the Department of Medicine at the University of Cape Town (UCT).
 He is a fellow of the Collegium Ramazzini, an international academy of internationally renowned fellows in occupational and environmental health.
 The National Research Foundation of South Africa has rated him as an internationally acclaimed research scientist.
 He leads the research programme in the Centre for Environmental and Occupational Health Research at UCT on occupational allergens and asthma with a major focus on environmental risk factors and preventive approaches for work-related allergy and asthma.
-He serves as editorial board member of the Journal of Current Allergy and Clinical Immunology and the South African Respiratory Journal.
+He serves as editorial board member of the Journal of Current Allergy and Clinical Immunology and the African Journal of Thoracic and Critical Care Medicine.

 Melvin L. Myers served for 30 years in the US Public Health Service as an engineer, 10 years at the Environmental Protection Agency and 20 years at the National Institute for Occupational Safety and Health, establishing its office in Alaska in 1992.
 He taught Occupational and Environmental Health Policy at Emory University for 25 years, was the principle investigator at the University of Kentucky for research on safety and health in aquaculture, and currently has a courtesy appointment at the University of Florida Southeastern Coastal Center for Agricultural Health and Safety as a consultant regarding research on safety and health among seafood harvesters in the Gulf of Mexico.